raventid/write-you-async-for-a-great-good/README.md

 - Chapter 11: Let's implement asynchronous http 1.1.
 - Chapter 12: Let's implement asyncronous web-server and app.
 - Chapter 13: Wrapping up.
 Async/await, CSP, Actors and other high level models.
+- Chapter 14: Async in Rust, Haskell and Erlang.
+Further studying.

 Plot is in flux, so it might change! :)